-A separate bid must be submitted for each series of County Bonds in the amounts shown below, plus accrued interest, if any.
+Bids shall be for not less than \$6,175,000 (Par) plus accrued interest, if any, on the total principal amount of the PBC Series 2020C Bonds.
 Bidders shall specify rates in integral multiples of 1/100 or 1/8 of 1%.
-No interest rate shall exceed a rate equal to the daily yield for the 10-year Treasury Bonds as published by The Bond Buyer in New York, New York, on the Monday preceding the day on which the County Bonds are sold, plus (i) 3% for the County Series 2020C Bonds and (ii) 4% for the County Series 2020D Bonds.
-The initial price to the public for each maturity as stated on the bid must be 98.0% or greater.
-Following receipt of bids for each issue, a good faith deposit will be required to be delivered to the County by the lowest bidder as described in the "Notice of Bond Sale" herein.
-Award of the County Bonds will be made on a True Interest Cost (TIC) basis (see "Notice of Bond Sale" herein).
+No interest rate shall exceed a rate equal to the daily yield for the 10-year Treasury Bonds as published by The Bond Buyer in New York, New York, on the Monday preceding the day on which the PBC Series 2020C Bonds are sold, plus 3%.
+The initial offering price to the public for each maturity must be 98.0% or greater.
+Following receipt of bids, a good faith deposit will be required to be delivered to the PBC by the lowest bidder as described in the "Notice of Bond Sale" herein.
+The award of the PBC Series 2020C Bonds will be made on a True Interest Cost (TIC) basis (see "Notice of Bond Sale" herein).